 Lecture 2

 This lecture can be seen as a summary of the Rust performance book.
-Although this lecture is independently created from that book, the Rust performance book is great, and you will see many of the concepts described here come back in-depth there.
+Although this lecture is independently created from that book, the Rust performance book is a good resource, and you will see many of the concepts described here come back in-depth there.
 These lecture notes strictly follow the live lectures, so we may skip one or two things that may interest you in the Rust performance book.
-I highly recommend you to also use it when doing Assignment 2
+We highly recommend you to use it when doing Assignment 2

 Contents